 Are Swordfish Good to Eat

-Swordfish, too many, are one of the best-tasting billfish found in the Atlantic waters.
+When fishing North Carolina coast, swordfish, too many, are one of the best-tasting billfish found in the Atlantic waters.
 The fillets are sweet in taste and firm in texture.
 They can be filleted like any other fish or cut into steaks for grilling.
+However, if you cannot run offshore to catch swordfish, consider purchasing fillets at the seafood market or grocery store.
+The question is often asked, how much is a swordfish worth?
+Because of the run time, fuel, bait, and gear, the price per pound is high at markets which is fair.

 Some of the more popular cooking methods besides grilled swordfish are broiled swordfish, blackened swordfish, baked swordfish, and more.
 The process of cooking swordfish is very similar to grilling a steak or burger.
 Make sure when cooking swordfish not to overcook it, or the meat will become dry.